 But honestly, perfect moms with perfect stories only exist on the internet.
 Some of us need to start writing about what’s real instead of letting authors who don’t even remember what it’s like to have kids set the standard.
 There are countless “advocates” out there with extreme positions on nearly every single parenting issue.
 They build tribes of people who evangelize their extremes.
 Do your best.
 Shut out the noise.
 Seek balance in all things.
 Find your center.
 Take care of your baby the way your baby needs to be taken care of.
 Rest.
 Exercise when you can.
 Have sex when you feel like you’re ready.
 Eat good food.
 Tell your doctor the truth.
 Get help if you need it.
 That’s what matters.

 Remember, not all of us have the same story.
 There are other stories about postpartum depression, many triggers, and many other issues.
-One in seven women is a mom with a story to tell though, and countless others with stories of their own are never diagnosed.
-I’ve recovered from where I was at during those dark days, but I can’t even begin to imagine what else we could have accomplished had I not lost so many nights awake fighting all the lies.
+One in seven women is a mom with a PPD story to tell though, and countless others with stories of their own are never diagnosed.
+Everyone has a story.
+Most of those stories are never told.
+I’ve recovered from where I was at during those dark, dark days, but I can’t even begin to imagine what else we could have accomplished had I not lost so many nights awake fighting all the lies.

 Like all of us, you’re trying to be the person that your kids want to take good care of when they’re old.
 You want your kids to have good memories.
 You want them to have full bellies and to get rest at night.
 You want them to grow up educated and successful in this world as adults.
 ALL of us deal with the pressures of how we interpret those goals and how the rest of the world seems to be interpreting those goals for us.
 We all do it differently.
 We’re all living through the same twenty-four hours today.
 We all have our own crazy stories to tell of all the things that have gone right and wrong along the way.
 Don’t forget to do what it takes to take care of you.
 You are a good mom.
 I believe in you… and so do a lot of other people.